How to Choose a Dry Suit

 - Fabric: Lightweight nylon, mid-weight polyester, or heavyweight nylon

 Rear zip suits are preferred by most paddlers because the zipper runs across your back and doesn’t add any bulk around your midsection.
 Rear zip suits are just about as comfortable as a dry top.
 Front zip suits are easier to put on for people with limited flexibility but the added bulk of the zipper which runs across your chest makes them a little less comfortable.
+To minimize bulk, a waist zipper combines the relief and entry zippers into one, easy to use package.
 The Arch Rival dry suit is available in both front and rear zip.
 The 7Figure, Shawty women’s suit, and Devil’s Club dry suits are only available as rear zip suits.
+The all new Aphrodite women's suit uses a unique clam shell zipper that is streamlined and convenient.

 The face fabric of a suit is what you see and feel on the outside of the suit.
 We use three different styles of fabric across our dry suit line.
 The Arch Rival is our lightest dry suit.
 The Arch Rival uses a plain weave 181g/m² nylon face fabric that offers a great balance of value and durability.
-The 7Figure and Shawty use a 215g/m² polyester.
+The 7Figure, Shawty and Aphrodite use a 215g/m² polyester.
 Polyester doesn’t absorb water so it stays light, drys fast, and breathes better.
-The Devil’s Club Dry suits uses super rugged 240g/m² taslan nylon designed from the ground to be the most durable dry suit built for paddling.
-All 2018 IR Dry suits use Devil’s Club fabric in seat, knees, and socks areas for maximum durability.
+The Devil’s Club Dry suit uses super rugged 240g/m² taslan nylon designed from the ground to be the most durable dry suit built for paddling.
+All 2018 and up IR Dry suits use Devil’s Club fabric in seat, knees, and socks areas for maximum durability.

 Still Have Questions?